Making repayments on time to your credit accounts is important, but what impact can it have on your credit reputation?

 Repayment history information will remain on your credit file for two years.
 One or two late payments will not necessarily place you in the "bad credit" basket, but consistently making late payments will be a red flag to lenders and may affect your ability to access credit.

-How do my repayments affect my credit file?
+How do my repayments affect my credit report?

 When lenders access your credit file they want to ensure the information you supplied in your application is accurate and that you will be able to manage the debt you are applying for.
 If you consistently make late repayments it can indicate that you can't manage the debt you have, while making repayments on time can indicate to a lender that you're a responsible borrower.